vikiival/slides/hacking-the-rubick/slides.md

 ---

-# Recap: How does the processing works?
+# Recap: How does the processing work?

   1. For each block, extracts all requested extrinsics/events.